Salmon Faverolles are the barnyard comedians. They are enthusiastic about everything they do, curious to the point of nosiness, and quite talkative!

 Salmon Faverolles Appearance and Standard

-Legs are feathered and each foot has five toes – a genetic present from the Dorking.
-The legs are white in color as is the skin.
+Legs are feathered, and each foot has five toes – a genetic presence from the Dorking.
+The legs are white in color, as is the skin.

-The Faverolles tend to mature a bit earlier than other breed and once they start laying they will lay well through the winter.
+The Faverolles tend to mature a bit earlier than other breeds, and once they start laying, they will lay well through the winter.

-Although there are several color varieties available, here in the US only salmon and white are recognized colors.
+Although several color varieties are available, here in the US, only salmon and white are recognized colors.

 The Salmon color was accepted to the APA in 1914 and the white much later in 1981.

-The APA classifies this chicken as Continental; whilst the ABA classify it as feather legged and the PCGB classify it as soft feather, heavy.
+The APA classifies this chicken as Continental, whilst the ABA classify it as feather legged and the PCGB classify it as a soft feather, heavy.

-They are a very cuddly and lovable hen and they enjoy talking with you especially one on one.
+They are very cuddly and lovable hen, and they enjoy talking with you, especially one on one.

-They are a docile and gentle bird and as such do tend to be at or near the bottom of the pecking order, so watch them carefully to make sure they aren’t being bullied by the more assertive hens.
+They are docile and gentle birds and, as such, do tend to be at or near the bottom of the pecking order, so oversee them make sure the more assertive hens aren’t bullying them.